 Entire queens come into heat every few weeks.
 When they are in heat they frequently call night and day.
 We once had a neighbour who let their entire Burmese female wander the neighbourhood calling, it drove the locals crazy.
 Trying to sleep with a cat howling outside your window isn’t much fun.
 It’s also very thoughtless of people who allow their cats to disturb the peace of other residents.
 Incidentally, this Burmese was hit and killed by a car before her third birthday, her daughter was also killed by a car at 2 years old.

-Health benefits to desexing your queen:
+Health benefits to desexing your female:

 An entire female is at risk of developing the following conditions: